Steffo99/cfig/docs/quickstart.rst

 Quickstart
 ##########

+.. note::

+    This page assumes you have already :ref:`installed <Installation>` :mod:`cfig`.

 This page describes how to use :mod:`cfig` in an application.

-.. note::

-    This page assumes you have already `installed <installation>` :mod:`cfig`.

 Creating a configuration module